fedenunez/creative-theme-jekyll/bli-guides/bli-quick-setup-guide.md

+---
-# BeoLiving Intelligence Quick Setup Guide
+title: BeoLiving Intelligence Quick Setup Guide
+layout: pagetoc
+---

 _BeoLiving Intelligence_ is a Plug & Play home automation controller.
 The next steps show how to quickly set your _BeoLiving Intelligence_ up and ready for basic use.
 Illustrations of basic usage examples are shown.